2008 Mumbai attacks: Reactions

-On 28 December 2010, 2 years after the attack, UPA leader Digvijaya Singh was criticized for attending a book launch which described that the Rashtriya Swayamsevak Sangh had conspired the attack.
+On 28 December 2010, 2 years after the attack, UPA leader Digvijaya Singh was criticised for attending a book launch which described that the Rashtriya Swayamsevak Sangh had conspired the attack.
 The book RSS ki Saazish (meaning Conspiracy by RSS), written by Aziz Burney, was extremely condemned by RSS members and opposition leaders.
 Furthermore, the Congress party was also slammed for coining the terms of Hindu terrorists and Saffron terror, relating to several terror attacks across the nation before the November 2008 attack in Mumbai, most notably the bombings in Jaipur, Bangalore, Ahmedabad, and Delhi.

 International reaction for the attacks was widespread, with many countries and international organisations condemning the attacks and expressing their condolences to the civilian victims.
 Many important personalities around the world also condemned the attacks.

 Media coverage highlighted the use of social media and social networking tools, including Twitter and Flickr, in spreading information about the attacks.
 In addition, many Indian bloggers offered live textual coverage of the attacks.
 A map of the attacks was set up by a web journalist using Google Maps.
 The New York Times, in July 2009, described the event as "what may be the most well-documented terrorist attack anywhere".

 In November 2010, families of American victims of the attacks filed a lawsuit in Brooklyn, New York, naming Lt.
 Gen. Ahmed Shuja Pasha, chief of the ISI, as being complicit in the Mumbai attacks.
 On 22 September 2011, the attack on the American Embassy in Afghanistan was attributed to Pakistan via cell phone records identical to the attacks in Mumbai, also linked to Pakistan.

-On 30 September 2025, P. Chidambaram, who was appointed as home minister in the aftermath of the attack during the UPA Government following the resignation of Shivraj Patil due to mishandling the event, revealed that in the aftermath of the attack, the government had decided not to retaliate against Pakistan for sponsoring the attack, due to intense international pressure, although they were ready to act.
+On 30 September 2025, P. Chidambaram, who was appointed as home minister in the aftermath of the attack during the UPA government following the resignation of Shivraj Patil due to mishandling the event, revealed that in the aftermath of the attack, the government had decided not to retaliate against Pakistan for sponsoring the attack, due to intense international pressure, although they were ready to act.
 Several BJP leaders condemned the admission and accused the Congress party for being soft on Pakistan, commenting that the statement came too little, too late.